-2 year preceding the minimum wage increase would imply that the economy slightly deteriorates before an average minimum wage hike, and so we would expect a decrease in employment rate after the policy change.
+horizon between 1 and 3 years preceding the minimum wage increase.
+Furthermore, the small drop in employment between 1 and 2 years preceding the minimum wage increase would imply that the economy slightly deteriorates before an average minimum wage hike, so we would expect a decrease in employment rate after the policy change.
 In contrast, we see no clear break in employment after the policy change-if anything, there is a small, statistically insignificant increase.

-Panel (c) shows the impact on the unemployment rate.
-There is neither any pre-existing trend, nor any break after the minimum wage increase.
-Panel (d) shows the impact of the policy on participation rate, which also shows a flat response following the policy change.
-Overall, the pre-existing trends are reassuring and we find no indication of any break in the participation rate at the time of the minimum wage increases.
-Moreover, we do not find evidence of lower employment (or higher unemployment) rates when we look up to the fifth year following the policy change.
+Panel C shows the impact on the unemployment rate.
+There is neither any preexisting trend nor any break after the minimum wage increase.
+Panel D shows the impact of the policy on participation rate, which also shows a flat response following the policy change.
+Overall, the preexisting trends are reassuring, and we find no indication of any break in the participation rate at the time of the minimum wage increases.
+Moreover, we do not find evidence